Heuristic Search for Linear Positive Systems: Heuristic bounds

-Iteration of the Bellman equation yields an update on the form \eqref{eq:p} as a direct consequence of Theorem \ref{th:main}, since the heuristic function is linear and $\overline{h},\underline{h} \ge 0$.
-To show that the relation holds after iteration of \eqref{eq:p} it is sufficient to note that Value Iteration of $p \le \overline{h}_k$ is a monotone operation with $p$ as a fixed point, together implying that $p\le\overline{h}_{k+1}$ also holds.
-An identical argument can be made for the lower bound $\underline{h}$. $\blacksquare$ \end{pf} We have shown that heuristic bounds on the form proposed above indeed bound the optimal cost and can be improved through Value Iteration.
-However, it is not in general true for an arbitrary heuristic function that the bound in each state improves with every iteration of \eqref{eq:p}.
+We have shown that heuristic bounds on the form proposed above indeed bound the optimal cost and can be improved through value iteration.
+However, it is not in general true for an arbitrary heuristic function that the bound in each state improves with every {fixed-point} iteration of \eqref{eq:p}.
 In the context of SSP, this property holds only for \textit{consistent} heuristics.
 The condition required for a lower bound heuristic to be consistent is, as has been noted elsewhere in the literature, equivalent to the Bellman inequality

 which, for the class of problems \eqref{eq:optprob}, is equivalent to